finbarrtimbers/llamax/README.md

 - [x] Support passing in `kv_mask` and `pairwise_mask` to support padded sequences.
 Test that this works properly.
 - [ ] Implement sharding, at least model-parallel + data-parallel.
 - [ ] Change the main transformer loop to use a scan instead.
-- [ ] Add benchmarks.
+- [ ] Add throughput benchmarks.
-- [ ] Test against the actual llama3 weights.
+- [x] Test against the actual llama3 weights.
 - [ ] Add code that can run tests using Modal Labs.
 - [ ] (Stretch goal) Implement some of the fancier sharding methods listed in Meta's [Movie Gen](https://ai.meta.com/research/movie-gen/) paper.
 - [ ] Add tests on GPU.